-Using bracketing to define the shortest common cover link sets means that the definition cannot be used to construct shortest common cover link sets when the bracketing is not known.
-To be able to use common cover links directly for parsing, a characterization of shortest common cover link sets which is based only on the relations between the links is needed.
+Using bracketing to define the shortest common cover link sets means that the definition cannot be used to construct shortest common cover links directly for parsing, a characterization of shortest common cover link sets which is based only on the relations between the links is needed.
 Such a characterization is given in the last part of this chapter.
 Since this characterization does not make any use of bracketing, it makes the shortest common cover link sets an independent representation of syntactic structure and allows them to be used directly in parsing (chapter 3).
 This characterization is used as the definition of the shortest common cover link sets in all subsequent chapters.
 In fact, the original definition based on bracketing was only given to motivate the choices made in the characterization of the shortest common cover link sets.